DuqueDeTuring/duquedeturing.github.io/_posts/2022-03-06-wierd-amazon-telephone-copy-paste.markdown

 Sometimes when ordering online a website's form requires a phone number, for those cases I use the phone number registered on my Amazon's address book: I go to my Amazon's address book, select the number, copy the text and paste into the other form (yes I need something more efficient).

-Here is the thing: frequently, the website's validation code rejects the field with the phone number, failing the form validation and sometimes even clearing all the other fields forcing me to type everyting again.
+Here is the thing: frequently, the website's validation code rejects the field with the phone number, failing the form validation and sometimes even clearing all the other fields forcing me to type everything again.
 A few years ago I found the cause, a very simple one but new to me and documented here.
-(I found it just by pasting the clipboard value into a terminal).
+Suspecting something invisible, I found it just by pasting the clipboard's value in a terminal (nothing sophisticated).

 The cause is Unicode.